Alcohol and cancer prevention

 As a rough guide, a drink contains about 10-15g of pure alcohol, so one drink is the same as:

-- half a pint of normal strength (3-5% ABV*) beer, lager or cider
+- Half a pint of normal strength beer, lager or cider

-- one 25ml measure of spirits (40% ABV*), such as vodka or whisky
+- One 25ml measure of spirits such as vodka or whisky

-This information is useful as a guide, but be aware that in recent years both the serving size and strength of some alcoholic drinks have increased, making it easy to drink more alcohol than we realise.
+This information is a helpful guide, but be aware that the serving size and strength of some alcoholic drinks has recently increased, making it easy to drink more alcohol than you realise.

 Scientists are still researching how alcohol can lead to cancer.
 One theory is that alcohol can directly damage our DNA, increasing our risk of cancer.

-Try our handy alcohol calorie calculator, which shows how many calories are in different alcoholic drinks, to see how alcohol can add to your calorie intake.
+Try our handy alcohol calorie calculator to see how alcohol can add to your calorie intake.

 Tips for reducing your alcohol intake

-- Dilute alcoholic drinks, or opt for low-calorie or low-alcohol alternatives.
-For example, opt for a white wine spritzer rather than a full glass of wine.
+- Dilute alcoholic drinks, or opt for low-calorie or low-alcohol alternatives - for example, opt for a white wine spritzer made with soda water rather than a full glass of wine

-- Aim to keep a few nights each week alcohol-free.
+- Aim to keep a few days each week alcohol-free